Latest News

 Alpine Areas

-The Southern Alps rise over 3,000 metres and are lorded over by New Zealand’s highest peak – Aoraki Mount Cook.
-The Mackenzie Basin and Central Otago are unforgettable regions amongst the mountains and home to some very popular visitor destinations offering outdoor activities such as climbing, horse trekking and flight-seeing in a ruggedly beautiful landscape.
+Rising over 3,000 metres and lorded over by New Zealand’s highest peak – Aoraki Mount Cook – the Southern Alps form the South Island’s mountainous backbone.
+The Mackenzie Country and Central Otago are unforgettable regions amongst the mountains and home to some very popular visitor destinations offering outdoor activities such as climbing, horse trekking and flight-seeing in a ruggedly beautiful landscape.
 In the central North Island is a high-altitude plateau overlooked by a triad of volcanoes.
-Two of them, Mount Ruapehu and Mount Ngauruhoe, stood in as ‘Mount Doom’ in The Lord of the Rings, and the former is home to the North Island’s most popular ski resort.
+Two of them, Mount Ruapehu and Mount Ngauruhoe, stood in as ‘Mount Doom’ in The Lord of the Rings and the former is home to the North Island’s most popular ski resort.
 Most New Zealand ski areas, however, are in the South Island.

 Geothermal Features